LS102-summer2023/project-prachetasyeri/writing/paper.md

-### Review of Literature
+#### Review of Literature

-  Previously, research on emotion detection mainly emcompassed of static images and text.
+  Research on emotion detection mainly emcompassed of static images and text.
 Only recently emotion detection has been researched with respect real-time video and can be implemented in several fields.
 Fernando Alonso-Martin et al. have used a multimodal user-emotion detection system for social robots.
 Using emotion detection information from the user, the interaction beeween the robot and user makes its way towards a more probable interaction and allows the robot the dialog to adapt.
 Additionally they have used emotions to understand the degree of confidence projected by the user[1].

   Furthermore, Ayman Altameem et al. has researched using a Support Vector Machine(SVM) model which was connected to the vehicles electronics to detect if the driver is drowsy, angered or there is any sudden change in emotion.
 This allows the model to identify if they are driving safely and if not, alerts the driver and slows the car down.
 The algorithm was tested with several different parameters including different levels of light intenisty and various distances between the camera and subject[2].
 Bartlett et al. analysed the use of computer vision (CV) and pattern regognition to understand if computers could distinguish between genuine and false pain expresssions.
 THe researches experimented on videos of genuine pain versus those of false pain.
 Computer Expression Regognition Tool box(CERT) analyzed the videos and showed significant improvements in accuracies of detecting false pain in comparison to human examine[3].